Morale at SAIC | Comparably

 How Well Does SAIC Perform at Boosting Morale?

-Here are some ways SAIC boosts their employee morale: Let your employees know you care about them and their growth: 82% of employees say their manager seems to care about them and 56% receive frequent feedback.
-Hire people who’ll work well together: 80% of SAIC employees look forward to interacting with their coworkers and they consider fun to be neutral to SAIC's success.
-Cultivate a culture and environment that’ll boost their morale: 25% think the office vibe is engaging and 69% are excited to go to work every day.
+Here are some ways SAIC boosts their employee morale: Let your employees know you care about them and their growth: 82% of employees say their manager seems to care about them and 55% receive frequent feedback.
+Hire people who’ll work well together: 80% of SAIC employees look forward to interacting with their coworkers and they consider fun to be not important to SAIC's success.
+Cultivate a culture and environment that’ll boost their morale: 25% think the office vibe is engaging and 70% are excited to go to work every day.

 AnswerPercent